NegusOnyx/ClientServerChatApp/README.md

 This message will only be seen by the client with the username "John."

+## Known Issues

+- Private messages might not be delivered if the recipient is not online.
+- Server must be restarted after a client disconnects.

 ## Future Improvements
 - Implement user authentication for enhanced security.
 - Improve the GUI design to make it more user-friendly.